Blakemagne/manuals/og_man/locale.md

        locale [option] name...

 DESCRIPTION
        The  locale  command  displays information about the current locale, or all locales, on standard output.

-       When  invoked  without  arguments,  locale displays the current locale settings for each locale category (see locale(5)), based on the settings of the environment variables that control the locale
+       When invoked without arguments, locale displays the current locale set‐ tings for each locale category (see locale(5)), based on  the  settings of  the  environment variables that control the locale (see locale(7)).
-       (see locale(7)).
        Values for variables set in the environment are printed without  double quotes, implied values are printed with double quotes.

-       If either the -a or the -m option (or one of their long-format equivalents) is specified, the behavior is as follows:
+       If  either the -a or the -m option (or one of their long-format equiva‐ lents) is specified, the behavior is as follows:

        --all-locales
        -a     Display a list of all available locales.
 The -v  option  causes the  LC_IDENTIFICATION metadata about each locale to be included in the output.

        --charmaps
        -m     Display  the  available  charmaps  (character  set   description files).
 To  display  the current character set for the locale, use locale -c charmap.

-       The locale command can also be provided with one or more arguments, which are the names of locale keywords (for example, date_fmt, ctype-class-names, yesexpr, or  decimal_point)  or  locale  cate‐ gories (for example, LC_CTYPE or LC_TIME).
-For each argument, the following is displayed:
+       The locale command can also be provided with  one  or  more  arguments, which  are  the  names  of  locale  keywords  (for  example,  date_fmt, ctype-class-names, yesexpr, or decimal_point) or locale categories (for example, LC_CTYPE or LC_TIME).
+For each  argument,  the  following  is
+       displayed:

        •  For a locale keyword, the value of that keyword to be displayed.

        •  For  a  locale category, the values of all keywords in that category are displayed.

        When arguments are supplied, the following options are meaningful:

        --category-name
-       -c     For a category name argument, write the name of the locale category on a separate line preceding the list of keyword values for that category.
+       -c     For a category name argument, write the name of the locale cate‐ gory on a separate line preceding the list of keyword values for that category.

-              For a keyword name argument, write the name of the locale category for this keyword on a separate line preceding the keyword value.
+              For a keyword name argument, write the name of the locale  cate‐ gory  for  this keyword on a separate line preceding the keyword value.

               This option improves readability when  multiple  name  arguments are specified.
 It can be combined with the -k option.

        --keyword-name
        -k     For  each  keyword  whose value is being displayed, include also the name of that keyword, so that the output has the format:

                   keyword="value"

        The locale command also knows about the following options:

        --verbose
        -v     Display additional information for some command-line option  and argument combinations.

        --help
        -?
 Display  a  summary  of  command-line  options and arguments and exit.

        --usage
               Display a short usage message and exit.